 A study of the capital structure, its costs, availability, and selection.
 Emphasis is placed on all aspects of cash flow, particularly cash management and distribution.
-Prerequisites: ACG5027 Lecture Hours: 40: Lab Hours: 0
+Prerequisites: ACG5027 or Accounting Principles (equivalent to APA2111 and APA2121) coursework at the undergraduate level Lecture Hours: 40; Lab Hours: 0